carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

   MSVC "14" changed the ABI to make initialization of local statics thread safe, and we have not yet implemented this.

-* Lambdas: :none:`Mostly complete`.
+* Lambdas: :good:`Mostly complete`.
 Clang is compatible with Microsoft's implementation of lambdas except for providing overloads for conversion to function pointer for different calling conventions.
 However, Microsoft's extension is non-conforming.